Comedy actors take spotlight in Sundance drama competition

 LOS ANGELES Comedy stars are the highlight of films exploring human nature and existence that will compete in the U.S. drama category at the Sundance Film Festival next year, announced by organizers on Wednesday.

-From "The Bronze," co-written by and starring "The Big Bang Theory" actress Melissa Rauch as an ageing former gymnast, to "Flight of the Conchords" actor Jemaine Clement switching edgy humour for a more emotional performance in "People, Places, Things," comedians are finding new territory in smaller films.
+From "The Bronze," co-written by and starring "The Big Bang Theory" actress Melissa Rauch as an aging former gymnast, to "Flight of the Conchords" actor Jemaine Clement switching edgy humor for a more emotional performance in "People, Places, Things," comedians are finding new territory in smaller films.

 "Comedians have an inherent ability to observe human nature," Sundance Film Festival director John Cooper said.
 "They make it into jokes most of the time, but now they're actually stepping into it as a performance, and it really comes from understanding it."